Skip to content

 • no electronic devices are allowed;

-• make-up exams are granted only for exceptional and documented circumstances and must be approved by the instructor.
+• make-up exams are granted only for exceptional and well-documented circumstances (e.g., medical emergencies, family emergencies, university-sanctioned activities with prior notice) and must be approved by the instructor.

 Academic Integrity

 This course encourages collaborative discussions and peer learning to enhance understanding of course topics.
 However, students must maintain the highest standards of academic integrity in all their work.
-For written and programming assignments, sharing solutions, copying another student's work, or using uncredited AI-generated content is strictly prohibited.
+For written and programming assignments, sharing solutions or copying another student's work is strictly prohibited.
 These actions constitute plagiarism, a serious academic offense that carries significant consequences as outlined in the University's Academic Honesty Procedures.

 AI and Large Language Models (LLMs)

 All student submissions that incorporate AI-generated content must include proper citation.
-This includes, but is not limited to, assignments, presentations, and any other coursework where AI tools have been used to generate, edit, or enhance the content.
+This includes all coursework where AI tools have been used to generate, edit, or enhance the content.
 Students must clearly indicate which portions of their work were created with AI assistance and specify the AI tool used.

 Students should view AI-generated content as a starting point, building upon it with their own understanding and critical analysis.
 For programming assignments, a thorough comprehension of any AI-suggested code is essential before incorporation.
 Students are encouraged to seek instructor guidance if uncertain about appropriate AI tool usage.